 If you implement these simple rules/behaviours you’ll see improvements in temperament and focus really quickly.
 One of the main points is exercise.
 It has a great impact on both physical and mental health.

 In addition to any activity they do, look at getting them into martial arts.
-Yes, this is a martial arts website but look it up independently.
+Yes, this is a martial arts blog but look it up independently.
 Karate in particular is proven to improve focus, discipline, fitness, confidence and build a positive self image – all of which technology has a negative effect upon.

 Let’s start making an effort to buck the trend.
 Keep enjoying all the benefits and enjoyment technology brings, but let them see how much they’re missing out on too!!